CBA Officers & Board of Managers 2019-2020

 Mr. Shah received his undergraduate degree in Mathematics from Purdue University, his J.D. from the University of Illinois College of Law, and his OPM Certificate from Harvard Business School.

 A third-generation criminal defense attorney, Adam Sheppard is a partner at Sheppard Law Firm, P.C. where he concentrates in defense of serious criminal cases.

 Mr. Sheppard is a member of the Federal Defender Panel and was recently named to the Board of Directors for the Center for Conflict Resolution.
 Mr. Sheppard is a frequent lecturer at CLE seminars on criminal law issues and well as Title IX proceedings.

-Mr. Sheppard is a former chair of the CBA Young Lawyers Section and has served on the CBA Editorial Board for nearly 10 years.
+Mr. Sheppard is a former officer of the CBA Young Lawyers Section and has served on the CBA Editorial Board for nearly 10 years.
 He also serves as lawyer in the classroom for the Constitutional Rights Foundation Chicago (CRFC) and on the Decalogue Society’s board of managers and editorial board and formerly served on its executive board.
 He also serves on the junior board of the Chicago Lighthouse for the Blind.

 Mr. Sheppard also serves as a pro bono attorney for JUF Community Legal Services providing representation for indigent defendants.
 He has been admitted to the U.S. Supreme Court, the Seventh Circuit Court of Appeals, the Northern District of Illinois (Trial Bar), the Central District of Illinois, and the Eastern District of Wisconsin.
 He is a lifetime member of the National Association of Criminal Defense Lawyers, and member of the Federal Bar Association, Illinois Association of Criminal Defense Lawyers, and Illinois State Bar Association.